ebindavis17/boto3_codes/README.md

 # boto3_codes

-These are the list of boto3 codes which i wrote as a part of Platform/Operation Automation.
+These are the list of boto3 codes which can be usefull for  Platform/Ops Automation.